Hispanic Television Summit: 2016

 The fourteenth annual Summit was held on Thursday, October 20, at the Grand Hyatt New York, as part of NYC Television Week.
 The focus of the event was how best to reach the cross-cultural and bilingual Hispanic viewer.

-Scott Hagedorn, CEO of Omnicom's Hearts & Sciences, opened the Summit with a keynote conversation around the controversial “Total Market Strategy”, designed to reach every Hispanic across all cultures.
-Other notable speakers throughout the day included representatives from Zubi, Casanova McCann, comScore, iSpot.tv, Comcast, Xfinity.
+Scott Hagedorn, CEO of Omnicom's Hearts & Sciences, opened the Summit with a keynote conversation around the controversial "Total Market Strategy", designed to reach every Hispanic across all cultures.
+Other speakers throughout the day included representatives from Zubi, Casanova McCann, comScore, iSpot.tv, Comcast, Xfinity.

-The Summit also paid special attention to the reality TV genre, with a discussion on Universo (TV network)'s The Riveras between Chiquis Rivera and María Celeste Arrarás, and a session featuring the cast of We TV's My life is a Telenovela.
+The Summit also focused on the reality television genre, with a discussion on Universo (TV network)'s The Riveras between Chiquis Rivera and María Celeste Arrarás, and a session featuring the cast of We TV's My life is a Telenovela.

 At the awards luncheon, Cesar Conde, chairman of NBCUniversal Telemundo Enterprises, received the inaugural Executive Leadership in Hispanic Television & Video award.
 AT&T/DirecTV received the Corporate Leadership in Hispanic Television & Video award.
 The award for Outstanding Achievement in Hispanic Television was presented to Lili Estefan and Raúl De Molina, co-hosts of the long-running Univision program El Gordo y la Flaca.

 2015

 The thirteenth annual Summit was held on Thursday, October 22, at the Park Central Hotel New York.
 For the first time, the Summit was incorporated under the umbrella of NYC Television Week, a week-long series of TV industry events, presented for the third year by Broadcasting & Cable and Multichannel News.

 President of GroupM Multicultural Gonzalo Del Fa, provided the opening keynote for the Summit.
-Gary R. Stevenson, President and Managing Director of MLS Business Ventures was another featured speaker.
+Gary R. Stevenson, President and managing director of MLS Business Ventures was another featured speaker.

 At the annual awards luncheon, the Award for Outstanding Achievement in Hispanic Television was presented to television host, singer, and actress, Lucero.
 Verizon received the Award for Executive Leadership in Hispanic Television.

 2014

 The twelfth annual Summit was held at the New York Marriott Marquis on Thursday, October 2.

-The Olympics and FIFA World Cup were key discussion points at the Summit, which included a panel on the subject featuring: Andrés Cantor, the well-known Telemundo sportscaster and previous award recipient at the Summit, Gary Zenkel, the president of NBC Olympics, and Rubén Mendiola, president of mun2 (now NBC’s Universo).
+The Olympics and FIFA World Cup were key discussion points at the Summit, which included a panel on the subject featuring: Andrés Cantor, the Telemundo sportscaster and previous award recipient at the Summit, Gary Zenkel, the president of NBC Olympics, and Rubén Mendiola, president of mun2 (now NBC's Universo).

 The awards luncheon presented Dish Network’s DishLATINO brand with the Leadership in Hispanic Television Award, and Don Garber of Major League Soccer with the Award for Executive Leadership in Hispanic Television.

 2013

-The eleventh annual Summit was held at the New York Marriott Marquis, on Wednesday, October 2nd.
-The theme of the Summit was “Exploring the Exploding Hispanic Television Business,”, and it attracted the Summit's largest ever attendance with over 525 people.
+The eleventh annual Summit was held at the New York Marriott Marquis, on Wednesday, October 2.
+The theme of the Summit was "Exploring the Exploding Hispanic Television Business", and it attracted the Summit's largest attendance with over 525 people.

-At the annual awards luncheon, the award for Achievement in Hispanic Television was presented to María Elena Salinas, the award-winning news co-anchor for Univision’s Noticiero Univision (Maria’s co-anchor Jorge Ramos received this award in 2008).
+At the annual awards luncheon, the award for Achievement in Hispanic Television was presented to María Elena Salinas, the award-winning news co-anchor for Univision's Noticiero Univision (Maria's co-anchor Jorge Ramos received this award in 2008).